 Interpretive paintings by Monica Dunne, Vicki O'Donoghue, Ingrid Anne, Tia Vellani and Jennie Grangel based on Dan Schreiner's piano piece, Espresso Shot.

 The ethos of the project is to play, mess around, experiment, go nuts, shake off the shackles of social inhibition and dig deep until we find our most open-minded selves.
-The sense of play is a key component in keeping this project going; it will only work if it feels good.
+The sense of play is a key component in keeping this project going.

 WHAT'S THE POINT OF THE SONIC NOTATION PROJECT?